Written by Ada’s Medical Knowledge Team

 - Whether any other medication is also being taken

-It may also be necessary for a person to answer questions about their sex life.
+It may also be necessary for a person to answer questions about their sexual history.
 These may include:

 - Details of current and past sexual relationships